microsoft/vscode-go/README.md

 ```

 Alternatively, you can use [megacheck](https://github.com/dominikh/go-tools/tree/master/cmd/megacheck) which
-may have significantly better performance than `go-tools`, while only supporting a subset of the tools.
+may have significantly better performance than `gometalinter`, while only supporting a subset of the tools.

 Finally, the result of those linters will show right in the code (locations with suggestions will be underlined),
 as well as in the output pane.